marwanthestudent/CustomAlloc/README.md

 ## Building and Running the Code

-The code compiles into four shared libraries and six test programs.
+The code compiles into four shared libraries and ten test programs.
 To build the code, change to your top level assignment directory and type:
 ```
 make
 ```